DesperatePeter/starsector-advanced-weapon-control/README.md

 ## Roadmap

-This is still a very early alpha version.
-The code is still very messy, and it has barely been tested yet!
+This is still an early alpha version.
+It has not yet been tested sufficiently.
+If you encounter any bugs/crashes, please let me know.

-First off I need to clean up a little and add version checker support and automatic releases.
+The next feature I want to add is for the Missile/Fighter modes to actually acquire missiles/fighters as preferential targets.

 After that, I would like to add a feature where you can merge other weapon groups into your active weapon group.

+## Known Issues

+- Depending on the machine/OS(?), keyboard inputs will not be accepted while holding SHIFT-Key.
+- Depending on the machine/OS(?), non-existant weapon groups will still toggle their mode (with no effect)

+If you happen to have any clues to fixing these issues, please let me know.

 ## Acknowledgements